 Momentum is building for electric cars.
 California’s largest automotive market in the United States passed a bill banning the sale of gas cars by 2035. ten states are also in various stages of making a similar ban on gas cars.
 Makers of gas-powered cars are also making similar changes.
 General Motors has declared it will transition to an all-electric car company by 2035, and other carmakers are following General Motors’ lead.

 We hope we have addressed your question of if now is the right time to buy an electric car.
 We feel electric vehicles are the way to go for financial, convenience, and environmental reasons alone.
-To learn more, visit our guide on electric the right electric vehicle or go to Electric Driver if you are ready to dive in.
+To learn more, visit our guide on finding the right EV, or go to Electric Driver if you are ready to dive in.